Simon-He95/lazy-js-utils/README_en.md

 <p align="center"><a href="https://www.hejian.club/posts/toolsfunction">Docs</a></p>
 <p align="center"> English | <a href="./README.md">简体中文</a></p>

-## This article is documentation that describes the encapsulated utility functions[simon-js-tool](https://www.npmjs.com/package/simon-js-tool)
+## This article is documentation that describes the encapsulated utility functions [simon-js-tool](https://www.npmjs.com/package/simon-js-tool)
 At present, <strong>80+</strong> common functions have been sorted out, and they are still being updated..., and your recognition is the biggest encouragement to me!

 ## Sponsor me